 Here’s our Montessori Multiplication Board!

 Our Montessori trainer had photocopied handwritten equations cut into mini worksheets as shown in the image below.

-If there is interest from other families, I am thinking about making free printable multiplication and division worksheets.
+If there is interest from other families, I am thinking about making printable multiplication and division worksheets.
 At this time, we have a few more blank sheets to complete.

 Please leave a comment or email me if you would be interested in this!

 Otherwise, it’s been pretty easy to quickly write down a few equations.
 My daughter will even write her own equations!

 However, if your child is overwhelmed by seeing multiple equations on one sheet, you can cut the paper and present equations individually.
 In contrast to traditional schooling, worksheets are often cut down in Montessori classrooms.